renjmindy/CCrawl-Job-Posting-Big-Data/README.md

 ## Installing Softwares

-Prior to running `Job-Posting-Big-Data`, follow these steps to install necessary softwares:
+Prior to running `Job-Posting-Big-Data`, please go through a recommendation list of following softwares for the further installation as demanded :

 ### Anaconda 3